Strong Characterization for the Airy Line Ensemble: Proof of the Global Law

 \end{prop}

-The proof of \Cref{pluconverge} proceeds by combining \Cref{rhot} with the following two lemmas.
-The first indicates that the set of measures $\mathscr{P} (L; U)$ from \Cref{plu} is compact.
-The second indicates that, given any sequence $\bm{a}$ satisfying \eqref{bbaa}, there exists a measure in $\mathscr{P} (L; 16B^3 + 12R)$ approximating the (shifted and rescaled) empirical measure associated with $\bm{a}$.
+The proof of \Cref{pluconverge} proceeds by combining \Cref{rhot} with the following three results.
+The first indicates that the set of measures $\mathscr{P} (L; U; \varkappa)$ from \Cref{plu} is compact; this quickly implies the second, which states that any measure in $\mathscr{P} (L; U; \varkappa)$ is uniformly approximated by one in $\mathscr{P}(L; U)$, if $\varkappa$ is sufficiently small.
+The third indicates that, given any sequence $\bm{a}$ satisfying \eqref{bbaa}, there exists a measure in $\mathscr{P} (L; 4B^3)$ approximating the (shifted and rescaled) empirical measure associated with $\bm{a}$.

-\begin{lem} The set $\mathscr P(L;U)$ from \Cref{plu} is compact under the L{\'e}vy metric. \end{lem} \begin{proof}
+\begin{lem} The set $\mathscr P(L;U; \varkappa)$ from \Cref{plu} is compact under the L{\'e}vy metric. \end{lem} \begin{proof}

-Fix some sequence of measures $\mu_1, \mu_2, \ldots \in \mathscr{P} (L; U)$.
+Fix some sequence of measures $\mu_1, \mu_2, \ldots \in \mathscr{P} (L; U; \varkappa)$.
 Since each $\supp \mu_j \subseteq [-UL, U]$, this sequence is tight and therefore admits a weak limit $\mu \in \mathscr{P}_{\fin}$ with $\lim_{j \rightarrow \infty} d_{\dL} (\mu_j, \mu) = 0$.
-To show $\mathscr{P} (L; U)$ is compact, we must verify that $\mu \in \mathscr{P} (L; U)$.
+To show $\mathscr{P} (L; U; \varkappa)$ is compact, we must verify that $\mu \in \mathscr{P} (L; U; \varkappa)$.
 That $\mu$ satisfies \Cref{e:it1} of \Cref{plu} follows from the fact that each $\mu_j$ does.
 Moreover, by weak convergence, we have

 and so $\mu$ also satisfies \Cref{e:it2} of \Cref{plu}.
 Defining $G_m = G^{\mu_m} : [0, L^{3/2}] \rightarrow \mathbb{R}$ and $G = G^{\mu} : [0, L^{3/2}] \rightarrow \mathbb{R}$ as in \eqref{gy}, we have by weak convergence that, for any $0 \le x \le y \le L^{3/2}$,